dghohens/100-days-of-code/log.md

 **Today's Progress**: Still working on challenge 3 from PyBytes, I think I'm at least halfway through.

-**Thoughts** I'm starting to grasp some concepts that gave me trouble earlier.
+**Thoughts**: I'm starting to grasp some concepts that gave me trouble earlier.
 I can feel my programming skills improving, which is good to see.
 I still feel like I'm very slow at writing code, but hopefully I'll get better with time.

 **Link(s) to work**
 1. [PyBites challenge 3](https://pybit.es/codechallenge03.html)